Call now for a FREE Consultation

 What If You Don’t Receive The Notice Within 14 Days?

 • If you were the driver of the vehicle but not the registered keeper, the 14-day limit does not apply.
 The notice may be received several months after the alleged offence took place and still be prosecuted.
+This is because the initial S172 notice will have been served on the registered keeper initially and then sent to you following nomination.

 Click here to contact us today and have a friendly chat with one of our specialist motoring offence solicitors